Choosing the right kind of material is essential for CNC routing wood.

 However, people use plywood for 3D carving when they need that layered texture on the edges of their carving.

 3D carving requires wood that does not tear off easily and should provide a smooth finish.
 3D carving involves varying cuts in different directions which can lead to splintering and fuzzy grains.
 A wood with uniform distribution of grain is to be preferred for 3D carving.

 These wood are the best choice of wood for 3D caving:

 Best Router Bits for 3D CNC Carving on Wood

-The type of carving, speed of work, resolution and finish of the end product depend on the type of bit you choose.
+The type of carving, speed of work, resolution, and finish of the end product depend on the type of router bit you choose.

-- Spiral Cutting End Mill: good for straight cuts in wood, available in varying diameters.
+- Spiral Cutting Router bit: good for straight cuts in wood, available in varying diameters.